Crocker-McMillin Mansion: Subsequent owners

 After Emma Crocker died in 1904 and George Crocker died in 1909, the mansion was sold to the banker Emerson McMillin, with the proceeds going to the George Crocker Special Research Fund at Columbia University for cancer research.
 McMillin then lived at the estate until his death in 1922.

 The Immaculate Conception Seminary, which had been founded in 1861 as part of Seton Hall University in New Jersey, was located in the mansion from 1927 until 1984.
 During that period, it was known as the Crocker-McMillin Mansion-Immaculate Conception Seminary.
 In 1984, the seminary once again became part of Seton Hall University.

 After the property fell out of the hands of the Catholic Diocese of Newark, it underwent restoration work.
 Placed on the New Jersey Register of Historic Places in 1995, the mansion was also placed on the National Register of Historic Places in 1997.
+In 2008, it was sold for $8.88 million to a business owner in nearby Ramsey.